-- 1.1 On a yearly basis, develop with staff, parent advisory councils, school planning councils and students (where appropriate), school goals consistent with District and ministry goals. - 1.2 On a yearly basis, inform parents that they have a right to participate in the existing parent advisory council (or that they have the right to form one if none exists). - 1.3 Maintain effective interpersonal relations, particularly related to the decision-making process.
-This includes: - (a) eliciting commitment to decisions; - (b) establishing expectations; involving individuals and groups appropriately; - (c) challenging and constructively criticizing; - (d) solving problems; listening; responding; and - (e) communicating effectively (both verbally and in writing). - 1.4 Ensure that the approved curriculum (i.e. locally developed) is appropriately taught in the school and that the prescribed curriculum (required by the ministry) is interpreted and implemented appropriately. - 1.5 Establish and maintain positive relations with the parents and the community, ensuring twoway communication.
+- 1.1 On a yearly basis, develop with staff, parent advisory councils, school planning councils and students (where appropriate), school goals consistent with district and ministry goals. - 1.2 On a yearly basis, inform parents that they have a right to participate in the existing parent advisory council (or that they have the right to form one if one does not exists). - 1.3 Maintain effective interpersonal relationships, particularly related to the decision-making process.
+This includes: - (a) eliciting commitment to decisions; - (b) establishing expectations involving individuals and groups; - (c) challenging and constructively criticizing; - (d) solving problems; - (e) listening, responding; and - (f) communicating effectively (both verbally and in writing). - 1.4 Ensure that the approved curriculum (i.e. locally developed) is appropriately taught in the school and that the prescribed curriculum (required by the ministry) is interpreted and implemented appropriately.